 Health Care Cluster

-Offering students hands-on training in a specific industry and face-to-face interaction with top industry professionals, the Health Care Cluster is taught by business professionals and an expert Fisher Lecturer and Faculty Coordinator: Dr. Mrinalini Gadkari.
+Offering students hands-on training in a specific industry and face-to-face interaction with top industry professionals, the Health Care Cluster is taught by business professionals and an expert Fisher Senior Lecturer and Faculty Coordinator: Dr. Mrinalini Gadkari.

 Leading practitioners in the field of health care will share their expertise, address up-to-the-minute issues facing businesses today, and look to students to provide real-world solutions.
 Complementing this action-learning format will be a series of lectures designed to provide students with the breadth and depth of knowledge that they will need to succeed.

 In Autumn Semester, students will meet one evening per week.
 In Spring Semester, students should expect to meet one evening per week as well.
 However, because students will be completing projects, they should be aware that there will be an additional time commitment outside of that one evening.
-Projects will involve working on-site with company and organizational project coordinators.
-Sponsoring companies will aid in the implementation and evaluation of these projects.
+Projects will involve working with company and organizational project coordinators.
+Sponsoring companies may aid in the implementation and evaluation of these projects.

 This is an academic program with expectations.
 There will be exams, outside readings, projects and assignments.
 Students in this class should be aware that there will be several required learning opportunities outside of class time.
 These events include, but are not limited to: the Kick-Off Event, field trips, networking, etc.